awaregroup/IIALab/labs/Lab05.md

 ### 1.6 - Export your model

 1. Switch to the Performance tab in the portal.
-1. Click on Publish.
 1. Click on Export.
 1. Select ONNX for the type.
 1. Select ONNX1.2 for the version.
 1. Click Export.
-1. An example of exporting your model.
    ![Export model](./media/lab05/export-your-model.jpg)
+1. After Custom Vision has prepared the Export, click Download.
-1. After downloading, rename the file "CustomVision.onnx"
+1. Extract the downloaded zip file and rename `model.onnx` to `CustomVision.onnx`.

 ## 2 - Package the model into a C# .NET Application